javiersoriano/siem-data-migration/README.md

     + Azure Monitor Logs workspace (enabled with Microsoft Sentinel)

+    + Skip.
+You also have the option to skip this step if your target platform has been already created.

 To deploy this tool, just click on the link below and follow the wizard steps: